 If you are experiencing any of the following symptoms, you may be suffering from plantar fasciitis:

-To learn more about plantar fasciitis and the available treatment options, please complete the appointment request box or call (847) 230-9568 to schedule a consultation with Barrington Orthopedic Specialists’ specialty-trained foot doctor.
+To learn more about plantar fasciitis and the available treatment options, request an appointment online or call us to schedule a consultation with one of our specialty-trained foot doctors at Barrington Orthopedic Specialists.